navamikairanda/neuralclothsim/README.md

 - *How did we generate UV map for single panel (piece of cloth rather than a garment)?* Blender step; Import mesh, UV Editing, Edit model, UV unwrap (angle-based), export mesh as .obj with uv.
 Delete .mtl file.
 Veryify using Set Texture

 ## Acknowledgements
-This codebase used lots of source code from:
+This repository uses some of the source code from:

 https://github.com/vsitzmann/siren

-We thank the authors of these projects.
+We thank the authors of this project.

 ## Citation